Overview

 - Comfortable with public speaking in both small and large groups

-- Commitment to providing the highest level of customer service to every prospective visitor and their guest(s)
+- Commitment to providing the highest level of customer service to every visitor

 - Self-starter who takes initiative and is willing to jump-in and assist however is needed